Low-Residue Diet Plan

 Every individual requires a unique diet plan for a healthy lifestyle.
-There is a special diet plan for every type of person, be it a healthy one or one who is in the recovery period from the surgery.
-There is a unique diet plan for obese people and a different plan for one who wants to increase his body weight.
+There is a unique diet plan for every type of person, whether healthy or recovering from surgery.
+There is a unique diet plan for people with higher weights and a different plan for those who want to increase their body weight.
 There is no fixed diet plan for everyone.

 If you are on the web and concerned about following diet plans recommended by a dietician or healthy providers, you might have heard of the term Low Residue Diet Plan.
-Many of you might not be aware of this diet plan as healthcare providers recommend it in special cases.
+Many of you might not be aware of this diet plan, as healthcare providers recommend it in exceptional cases.
 Everything you need to know about the Low Residue Diet Plan is given in this article.

-Residue means undigested foods that pass through the human intestine.
-It is recommended for those who are recovering from bowel surgery such as resection, colostomy, or ileostomy.
-The same diet is recommended for those who are constantly experiencing abdominal pain or feeling bloated.
+Residue refers to undigested foods that pass through the human intestine.
+A residue-free diet is recommended for those recovering from bowel surgery, such as resection, colostomy, or ileostomy.
+The same diet is recommended for those constantly experiencing abdominal pain or bloating.

-A low-residue diet cuts off the fiber intake.
-High fiber diet requires your intestines to work more for digestion.
-For faster healing from bowel surgery or to restore your digestion system, a low-residue diet is suggested by your healthcare provider.
+A low-residue diet reduces fiber intake.
+A high-fiber diet requires your intestines to work harder for digestion.
+Your healthcare provider may suggest a low-residue diet to speed up healing from bowel surgery or restore your digestion system.

 Low Residue Diet